cobbler/cobbler/docs/cobbler-conf.rst

 manage_genders
 ==============

-Whether or not to manage the Genders file.
+Whether or not to manage the genders file.
 For more information on that visit:
 `github.com/chaos/genders <https://github.com/chaos/genders>`_

 default: ``False``